saros-project/saros/docs/documentation/faq.md

     when accepting a session invitation.

-*   Refactoring operations can produce a huge number of events to be transfered by Saros, which may take very long and can thus be confusing for participants.
+*   Refactoring operations can produce a huge number of events to be transferred by Saros, which may take very long and can thus be confusing for participants.

 *   In particular, on-the-fly refactorings such as 'rename' perform one